 - Permissions that the add-in requires, such as reading and writing to the document.

 To enable end users to install and use an Excel add-in, you must publish its manifest either to AppSource or to an add-ins catalog.

 Capabilities of an Excel add-in

-In addition to interacting with the content in the workbook, Excel add-ins can add custom ribbon buttons or menu commands, insert task panes, open dialog boxes, and even embed rich, web-based objects such as charts or interactive visualizations within a worksheet.
+In addition to interacting with the content in the workbook, Excel add-ins can add custom ribbon buttons or menu commands, insert task panes, add custom functions, open dialog boxes, and even embed rich, web-based objects such as charts or interactive visualizations within a worksheet.